BlueLabelLabs/BLL-Engineering-Standards/standards/BLL-Mobile-Standards.md

 ### 2. Crash Reporting
 Firebase Crashlytics should be integrated into every build.
 - dSyms provided for every new TestFlight build and uploaded to Firebase.
-- All production apps should use Crashlytics key provided by the client.
+- All production apps should use Crashlytics and the Firebase configuration files provided by the client.
 - Ensure all PMs, Engineering Leads and developers have access to the Crashlytics account.

 ### 3. App Identifiers